sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

   * The administration user for SAP HANA Cloud is named DBADMIN while for an SAP HANA 2.0 database it is SYSTEM.
 For additional details see [Predefined Users](https://help.sap.com/viewer/c82f8d6a84c147f8b78bf6416dae7290/cloud/en-US/de4ee8bbbb5710148a04f023da147c8d.html), [SAP HANA Cloud Administrator DBADMIN](https://help.sap.com/viewer/f9c5015e72e04fffa14d7d4f7267d897/cloud/en-US/5b35402c47b344d882ac13c661aff1c0.html), and [Predefined Users in HANA 2.0](https://help.sap.com/viewer/b3ee5778bc2e4a089d3299b82ec762a7/latest/en-US/de4ee8bbbb5710148a04f023da147c8d.html).

+  Information on the instance size steps for SAP HANA Cloud, SAP HANA databases can be found at [Create an SAP HANA Database Instance Using SAP HANA Cloud Central](https://help.sap.com/viewer/9ae9104a46f74a6583ce5182e7fb20cb/hanacloud/en-US/f7febb16072b41f7ac90abf5ea1d4b86.html).
+Service plan, pricing and data center availability can be found at [SAP HANA Cloud Service (SAP Discovery Center)](https://discovery-center.cloud.sap/serviceCatalog/sap-hana-cloud?region=all&tab=service_plan).
+Details on limitations can be found at [System Limitations](https://help.sap.com/viewer/c1d3f60099654ecfb3fe36ac93c121bb/latest/en-US/20a760537519101497e3cfe07b348f3c.html).

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 3: ](Connect to SAP HANA Cloud)]

-1. >To complete the tutorials in this mission, an SAP HANA instance is needed.
+1. >To complete the tutorials in the mission, an SAP HANA instance is needed.
 Step 3 and 5 in this tutorial provide two different, free options that can be used to set up an SAP HANA instance.
 Only one of these steps needs to be completed if you currently do not have access to an SAP HANA instance.

     Continue on with this tutorial once you have created an SAP HANA Cloud trial or free tier instance as shown below.